W.TEC Technology Camp for Girls

 The criteria for the camp was students who:

-- Are girls and in secondary school
+- Are teenagers and in secondary school

 - Already know how to use a computer